 Work Study & Student Employment

-Student employees can make a significant contribution toward meeting their college costs.
+Student employees at Northern New Mexico College can make a significant contribution toward meeting their college costs.
 In addition, having a job while in school or during the summer may help prepare students for life after college.

 Please visit the following link to view current job openings